How to Disable Windows 10 Update in Every Way

 2. Click "Network & Internet".

-3. Click WiF in the left pane, then click the name of your Wi-Fi connection.
+3. Click WiF in the left pane, then click the name of your Wi-Fi connection in the right pane.

 4. Click to turn on Set as metered connection.